psatyanIITBBS/P5_Term1/writeup.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(4, 4)` and `cells_per_block=(4, 4)`:

 ![alt text][image2]

 The code has a flag ('featureExtractionFlag = False') for activating the feature extraction process with a particular set of parameters.
-Once the code is run with this flag set to 'True', it saves all the parameters and features for both the classes for future use.
-Once the features are calculated,
+Once the parameters were fixed by the above experimnents on the HOG parameters, the flag was set to 'True' and the code was run.
+Once the code is run with this flag set to 'True', it saves all the parameters and features for both the classes as a pickled file "SpatHistHog_feature_set_KITTI.p" for future use in training a classifier.

 #### 2. Explain how you settled on your final choice of HOG parameters.